NDT or T3 doesn’t work for me!

 - We have to do the 24 hour adrenal saliva test instead, which will reveal our cellular levels at four key times during a 24-hour period.
 And again, these results have nothing to do with “falling in the normal range”.
 They have to do with WHERE they fall, as explained here.

-Or, a person can fail to correctly treat their cortisol issues as follows:
+As far as cortisol, a person can fail to correctly treat their cortisol issues as follows:

 - thinking that taking only adaptogens can do the job (they frequently aren’t enough if you have low cortisol).